top of page

 Dimensions⁽²⁾;

 As stated above, the cap top, cap tube, sleeve (and probably clip) are white gold filled.
 The ground metal seems to be nickel silver (also known as German silver or "Alpacca")⁽²⁾.
-The inside of the cap top ground metal is made of ebonite, as in the 100 series.
-The cap tube ground metal is also lined with ebonite tube to reinforce it.
+The inside of the cap top metal is made of ebonite (Fig.2-3), as in the 100 series.
+The cap tube metal is also lined with ebonite tube to reinforce it (Fig.2-4).
 The model 110 had three patterns (diamond, barley, and wave) on the cap and sleeve (Pelikan-collectibles).
-My pen is decorated with plain stripes alternating with wavy patterns.
+My pen is decorated with plain stripes alternating with wave patterns (Fig.3-2).

-My pen has a tapered grip section characteristic of the fourth generation (ca.1933-), while it has 4 vent holes cap of the third generation (ca.1931-) (Fig.1).
+My pen has a tapered grip section characteristic of the fourth generation (ca.1933-), while it has 4 vent holes cap of the third generation (ca.1931-) (Fig.2-3).
 So, this pen seems to the transitional version from the third generation to the fourth generation, or Günter Wagner utilized the old part (cap tube) of the preceding generation.
+Interestingly, the cap top of this pen does not have the 4 chick logo characteristic of Pelikans of this period.
+This is believed to be a prototype (Fig.2-2).
+It is unclear why the prototype cap top was attached to this pen.

 The precious metal models or “luxury models” (model 110-112) were still on the 100th anniversary catalog (1938), but no longer on the corresponding export catalog (Pelikan Schreibgeräte)⁽³⁾.
 By the end of March 1939, all precious metal models for the domestic market were discontinued (Pelikan Schreibgeräte).